mmaitland300/sofware_building_tutorial/README.md

     with pytest.raises(FileOperationError, match="Invalid file type"):
         service.rename("source.txt", "target.log")
 ```
+**Note on `sys.path`:** Modifying `sys.path` like this allows the test files inside the `tests/` directory to import modules from the main project directory (like `file_service.py`).
+While functional for simpler projects like this one, in larger applications, a more standard practice is often to structure the project as an installable package (using a `setup.py` or `pyproject.toml` file) and install it in the virtual environment in "editable" mode (`pip install -e .`).
+This makes imports work more reliably without manual path manipulation.
+For this tutorial, the `sys.path` approach is simpler to demonstrate.
 ## 7.2 Unit Tests for the Controller (tests/test_controller.py)

 These tests verify that the FileController correctly calls the appropriate FileService methods and propagates errors.
 We use mocking to replace the real FileService with a fake one (a "mock object") that records calls made to it.
-This isolates the Controller logic without needing a real file system.
+This isolates the Controller logic without needing a real file system. **Why do this?
+Mocking allows us to test the Controller's interaction logic (Does it call the correct service method?
+Does it handle errors properly?) in complete isolation, ensuring the test focuses only on the Controller's code.
+We also use 'monkeypatching' (provided by pytest) to dynamically replace the part of the Controller's code that *creates* the FileService, forcing it to use our mock object instead.
+This gives us precise control over the dependencies during the test.**

 ```Python